harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/sei-insights.md

 <!-- image .gitbook/assets/Dashboard view.png - example of viewing a dashboard -->

-### Explore Insight data
+### Explore data

 Once you're viewing an Insight, you can explore the widgets and interact with the data.

 :::info Where does the data come from?

-Widgets derive data from [integrations](/docs/category/connectors-and-integrations) that are inherited from the Org Unit associated with Insights.
-In turn, Org Units inherit integrations from their associated projects.
-For more information about configuring these associations, go to [Pivot Points](/docs/category/pivot-points).
+Widgets get data from [integrations](/docs/category/connectors-and-integrations), which are inherited from the [Org Units associated with Insights](#manage-insights-associations).
+In turn, Org Units inherit integrations from their associated Harness project, because integrations are configured at the project level.
+For more information about this hierarchy and configuring Org Units, go to [Pivot Points](/docs/category/pivot-points).

-You can configure metrics and widgets to control what data is used to calculate metrics, how data is presented, and other criteria.
-For more information, go to [Metrics and Insights](/docs/category/metrics-and-insights).
+You can also configure individual metrics and widgets to specify what data is used in calculations, how data is presented, and other criteria.
+For more information, go to the other [Metrics and Insights](/docs/category/metrics-and-insights) documentation.

 :::